Monotheism is one of the similarities between Islam and Christianity and monotheism is also one of the major differences.

-Christianity and Islam are monotheistic, but the difference is that Muslims are Unitarian monotheists.
-Christians are Trinitarian monotheists.
+The difference is that Muslims are Unitarian monotheists and Christians are Trinitarian monotheists

 The Bible and Monotheism